24/10/2024

 Fuck.
 Fuck fuck fuck.
 I take everything back.
 There’s something fucked up about eFreeT.
 Maybe I’m imagining things.
 But if only half of what I suspect is true then I’m thoroughly fucked.
 I can count myself lucky if I only lose my job.
 I could go to prison, like, forever.
 And all because I trusted fucking eFreeT.

 About two weeks after the launch I finally got around to taking a look at that module that eFreeT had conjured up.
 It was a binary file, so I couldn’t just go and read it.
 It wasn’t executable on any of my computers either, which of course I only tried after throwing up some serious sandboxing.
+Not that I expected any real trouble, but you just don’t run anything you haven’t compiled yourself without isolating it from the rest of your system.
+Never.
+Anyway, it didn’t even make a single system call before sputtering out.
 Checking for magic bytes and other patterns didn’t turn up any clue.
 I decided asking eFreeT.

 eFreeT: Hi Melody!
 What can I help you with?

-Melody: Can you give me the source code for the plugin module that you gave me?
+Melody: Can you give me the source code for the plugin module that you came up with?

 eFreeT: Sure!
 Here is the source code for the user directory plugin: